 Where a reporting person wishes to make a Disclosure under this Policy, such Disclosure should be made in accordance with the procedures set out in the Protected Disclosures Act, as summarised in the Procedures.

-Reporting persons are also encouraged to make the Disclosure as promptly as practicable and, as a general rule, within 6 months of the reporting person becoming aware of the relevant information.
+Reporting persons are encouraged to make the Disclosure as promptly as practicable.